 serves 3 – 4

-I have been making this weekly, quick and easy with a scoop of thick yoghurt and a drizzling of ghee.
-It is a wonderful warming, soothing and cleansing meal.
-When simmering the dal, simmer until they still hold their shape and before they turn to mush.
-I use organic pearl barley in this recipe, if using unhusked barley it will need an overnight soaking and longer cooking time – recommended to boil separately ½ hour before adding the dal.
+I have been making this weekly.
+It is quick and easy, with a scoop of thick yoghurt, spicy pickle and a drizzling of ghee.
+It is a wonderful warming, soothing, and cleansing meal.
+When simmering the dals, simmer until they still hold their shape and before they turn to mush.
+I use organic pearl barley in this recipe.
+If using unhusked barley, it will need an overnight soaking and longer cooking time—it is recommended to boil separately ½ hours before adding the dal.

 Our favourite barley recipe is this lovely soothing lemon barley water.